muryoimpl/dependent_option_checker/README.md

 ## Configuration

-You can create a `.dependent_option_checker.yml` file in your Rails root directory to exclude specific tables from the check:
+You can create a `dependent_option_checker.yml` file in your Rails `config` directory to exclude specific tables from the check:

 ```yaml
 ignored_tables: